lrspeiser/DensityDependentMetricModel/tariff/researchpaper.md

 ---

+## Related Work: Skordis & Złośnik (AeST) and alternatives

+Our proposal differs from relativistic MOND frameworks such as the Aether–Scalar–Tensor (AeST) theory of Skordis & Złośnik.
+AeST augments GR with a unit‑timelike vector and a scalar while keeping a single metric and Φ=Ψ; it was designed to satisfy c_T=c and to match Planck‑era observables on linear scales, with the scalar behaving effectively as dust so that CMB and matter power spectra can be fitted without particle CDM.
+[SZ‑PRL][SZ-PRL], [SZ‑PRD][SZ-PRD], [SZ‑arXiv][SZ-ARXIV]

+In contrast, our unified gate uses the same weak‑field control function that boosts low‑g dynamics to modulate a tiny, energy‑proportional photon‑energy loss that accumulates primarily in voids; dense, high‑g regions are screened (G→1), preserving Solar‑System tests.
+This mechanism adds path‑dependent redshift on top of FRW expansion while preserving the CMB blackbody (no frequency dependence).
+A distinctive prediction is a correlation between SN residuals and a void‑weighted line‑of‑sight gate integral, which AeST (lacking any tariff) does not predict.

+Broader landscape (one‑sentence context):
+- Superfluid dark matter (Berezhiani & Khoury): a DM component whose phonons mediate MOND‑like forces in galaxies; cosmology remains essentially ΛCDM‑like.
+[SFDM][SFDM-PRD]
+- Dipolar dark matter (Blanchet & Le Tiec): a polarizable DM fluid reproducing MOND phenomenology while keeping standard cosmology.
+[DDM][DDM-PRD]
+- MOG/STVG (Moffat): modified‑gravity field content for galaxy/cluster dynamics with proposed CMB treatments; distinct predictions from both AeST and our reciprocity.
+[MOG][MOG-MDPI]

+---

 ### Notes on positioning and prior art

 * Our gated reciprocity is **not** the Zwicky‑style tired‑light scattering: it is expansion‑compatible, **frequency‑proportional**, near‑isotropic, and **screened** in high‑$g$ regions; it therefore avoids blurring and preserves the blackbody form by construction. ([arXiv][4])